grvc-robotics-lab/RealSenseBoxDetection/README.md

     // Calculate parcel Orientation based on the vectors to the points calculated on the previous function (calcBoxOrientation)

     // Calculate the vectors to the corners of the parcel using the information obtained from the previous functions.
 It also calculate the size of the parcel, grasping points on the center of the sides of the parcel and it's center (vertexOrthoedro)

-    // Calculate the filtered point using a moving average filter.
-Then, points that are further than a certain distance (default is 0.1) are substituted with the previous point, and the filtered point is recalculated with the updated set.

     // Display results and user interface for manual selection